It finally came last Thursday,

 Last time I posted on here I was lost, so completely lost.

-So lost that I didn't even recognize exactly how far off I was.
+So lost that I didn't even recognize exactly how far off I

 I moved home in mid-November.